atakanaltok/awesome-useful-websites/README.md

 * <https://www.desolhar-philo.com/> - Notes about philosophy
 * <https://www.visualizingsep.com/># - Interactive visualization and search engine for exploring the Stanford Encyclopedia of Philosophy
+* <http://hakobsandbox.openetext.utoronto.ca/> - Online book on introduction to history and philosophy of science

 ### Geoscience